 This medicinal product does not require any special storage conditions.

-For storage conditions of the diluted medicinal product, see section 6.3.
+For storage conditions after dilution of the medicinal product, see section 6.3.

 Single-use glass (Type 1) vials with a chlorobutyl rubber stopper and an aluminium overseal.
 Pack size of 1 vial includes either 10 ml or 25 ml of concentrate.

 Not all pack sizes may be marketed.